Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 TestDir("D:\Documents\*.*")

-All the files from the specified folder will be printed with a serial number in the debug window.
-After reading and printing the last file from the folder the Dir() function executes one more time and ends up with an empty string.
-The Do While condition will prove false and the program stops.
+All the files from the specified folder will be listed in the Debug window along with a serial number.
+After reading and printing the last file from the folder, the Dir() function is called one more time and returns an empty string.
+At this point, the Do While condition evaluates to False, and the program stops.

-If you need only a specific type of File only to be read and display, then you may specify the parameter with the file type extension.
+If you need only a specific type of File to be read and displayed, then you may specify the parameter with the file type extension.

 Example: